Graphic Designer Vs Graphic Artist: The Differences Really Do Matter!

 A graphic designer presents visual solutions to communication problems.
 Think of designers as the jedi’s of the industry who use logic and the science of art to trigger a call to action from the receiver a message.
 A seasoned designer knows what kinds of fonts, styles, colors, etc. will resonate with a certain demographic and what kind of imagery should be paired with it to get the intended results.

 For example: the color white in American culture is commonly associated with weddings, but symbolic at Chinese funerals; it's a designer's job to know facts like this.
-Here's a fun fact, there are graphic designers who do not know how to draw because it is not a requirement; but a strong head for problem solving is.
-Examples of graphic design work include: signage, logos, flyers, book design layout, etc.
+Here's a fun fact: there are graphic designers who do not know how to draw because it is not a requirement; but a strong head for problem solving is.
+Examples of graphic design work include: signage, logos, flyers, publication layout, etc.

 Graphic Artist: The Expressionist

 A graphic artist presents ideas that trigger a mood.
 They have the ability to leave an impression creating imagery with or without words.
-This is not something that can necessarily be picked up and learned from a text book, but it takes an intuitive nature to connect and relate to oneself and others’ thoughts and emotions to be able to bring a particular idea to the surface; leaving their recipients in their wake with something new to think about that wasn’t there before.
+This is not something that can necessarily be picked up and learned from a text book, but it takes an intuitive nature to connect and relate to oneself and others’ thoughts and emotions, to bring a particular idea to the surface; leaving their recipients in their wake with something new to think about that wasn’t there before.

 For example: if you’re nervously sitting at the dentist office and the framed illustration of a comical mouth with the words “Open Wide” makes you giggle and relax, you have just experienced the work of a graphic artist.
 More examples include: Book cover art, Illustrations, comic art, stock images, photo art, album artwork, etc.